cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ### Cross-object Storage API

 The storage API is scoped to a single Durable Object.
 It is not currently possible to access data stored in a Durable Object from a different Durable Object or external API.
 There is no support for listing objects or bulk imports or exports.
-These features will be added over time.

 ### Performance